Karla M. Alvarado, DMD, MSD

 Dr. Alvarado attended college in Orlando, Florida at the University of Central Florida where she received a Bachelor’s degree in Biology.
 Later, she decided to move back to her hometown of San Juan, Puerto Rico where she attended the University of Puerto Rico School of Dental Medicine and received her DMD.
 Before diving into orthodontics she received two years of additional training in general dentistry at Montefiore Medical Center in New York.
 Afterwards, she returned to the University of Puerto Rico to specialize in orthodontics where she received her Certificate in Orthodontics, as well as a Masters of Science in Dentistry after three years of specialized graduate training.

-Upon graduating, she worked as an associate in Asheville, NC and New Haven, CT until finally deciding to start her own practice in Plymouth, MA.
+Upon graduating, she worked as an associate in two different states until finally deciding to start her own practice in Plymouth, MA.

 Dr. Alvarado enjoys spending time with her husband, Dr. Jayson Rivera (also a dentist!) and their dog Lexie.